b-crawl/bcrawl/README.md

   - v1.16: Ancient champions deal more melee damage.
   - v1.16: Toenail golems are somewhat stronger.
   - v1.17.2: Iron dragons deal more melee damage.
+  - v1.17.2: Golden dragons have a strong poison bite instead of poison breath, and have significantly more HP.

 #### Unique Monsters
   - Ijyb always has a Polymorph wand, and gets a sling and branded dagger.